Chart Color Schemes

 Employment performance in Watsonia exceeds national averages across key labour market indicators

-Workforce participation in Watsonia is similar to Greater Melbourne's 64.1%.
-The leading employment industries are health care & social assistance, construction, and education & training, with a specialization in health care & social assistance at 1.2 times the regional level.
-Accommodation & food services are under-represented, with only 4.4% of Watsonia's workforce compared to Greater Melbourne's 6.4%.
-The area offers limited local employment opportunities as indicated by Census data.
+Workforce participation in Watsonia is similar to Greater Melbourne's 71.0%.
+According to Census responses, 34.3% of residents work from home.
+Leading industries include health care & social assistance, construction, and education & training.
+The area specializes in health care & social assistance with an employment share 1.2 times the regional level.

-From September 2024 to September 2025, the labour force increased by 0.2%, but employment declined by 0.1%, causing unemployment to rise by 0.3 percentage points.
-In comparison, Greater Melbourne had employment growth of 3.0% and labour force growth of 3.3%.
-State-level data from 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's forecasts indicate national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between sectors.
-Applying these projections to Watsonia's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years.
+However, accommodation & food services are under-represented at 4.4%, compared to Greater Melbourne's 6.4%.
+Employment opportunities locally appear limited based on Census data.
+Between September 2024 and 2025, Watsonia's labour force increased by 0.2% while employment declined by 0.1%, causing unemployment to rise by 0.3 percentage points.
+In contrast, Greater Melbourne saw employment growth of 3.0%.
+Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Watsonia's employment mix suggests local employment should increase by 6.9% over five years and 14.2% over ten years, based on simple weighting extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment